Toronto Market Analysis

 One of the best indicators of how a market feels is how long homes remain on the market.
 The quicker they fly off the market, the more frantic and stressful it can be for both sides.
 While it may seem like that is always positive for sellers, make no mistake, it can be stressful when sellers receive lots of attention or offers quickly.
 The fear of making a mistake and pressure to decide quickly is hard on both buyers and sellers.

-In February, 2023, we saw the length of time it took for homes to sell drop by full week, down to 24 days on average.
+In April we saw the length of time that it took for homes to sell go down to 26 days on average.

 0 Days